decentralized-identity/didcomm-messaging/docs/spec-files/out_of_band.md

 The items in the message are:

-- `type` - the DIDComm message type
+- `type` - REQUIRED.
+The header conveying the DIDComm [MTURI](#message-type-uri).
-- `id` - the unique ID of the message.
-The ID should be used as the **parent** thread ID (`pthid`) for the response message, rather than the more common thread ID (`thid`) of the response message.
-This enables multiple uses of a single out-of-band message.
+- `id` - REQUIRED.
+This value MUST be used as the **parent** thread ID (`pthid`) for the response message that follows.
+This may feel counter-intuitive &mdash; why not it in the `thid` of the response instead?
+The answer is that putting it in `pthid` enables multiple, independent interactions (threads) to be triggered from a single out-of-band invitation.
-- `from` - the DID representing the sender to be used by recipients for future interactions.
+- `from` - REQUIRED for OOB usage.
+The DID representing the sender to be used by recipients for future interactions.
-- `goal_code` - [optional] a self-attested code the receiver may want to display to the user or use in automatically deciding what to do with the out-of-band message.
+- `goal_code` - OPTIONAL.
+A self-attested code the receiver may want to display to the user or use in automatically deciding what to do with the out-of-band message.
-- `goal` - [optional] a self-attested string that the receiver may want to display to the user about the context-specific goal of the out-of-band message.
+- `goal` - OPTIONAL.
+A self-attested string that the receiver may want to display to the user about the context-specific goal of the out-of-band message.
-- `accept` - [optional] an array of media (aka mime) types in the order of preference of the sender that the receiver can use in responding to the message.
+- `accept` - OPTIONAL.
+An array of media types in the order of preference of the sender that the receiver can use in responding to the message.
  If `accept` is not specified, the receiver uses its preferred choice to respond to the message.
   Please see [Message Types](#message-types) for details about media types.
-- `attachments` - an array of attachments that will contain the invitation messages in order of preference that the receiver can use in responding to the message.
+- `attachments` - REQUIRED for OOB usage.
+An array of attachments that will contain the invitation messages in order of preference that the receiver can use in responding to the message.
 Each message in the array is a rough equivalent of the others, and all are in pursuit of the stated `goal` and `goal_code`.
 Only one of the messages should be chosen and acted upon.
-  - While the JSON form of the attachment is used in the example above, the sender could choose to use the base64 form.
+(While the JSON form of the attachment is used in the example above, the sender could choose to use the base64 form.)

 When encoding a message in a URL or QR code, the _sender_ does not know which protocols are supported by the _recipient_ of the message.
 Encoding multiple alternative messages is a form of optimistic protocol negotiation that allows multiple supported protocols without coordination